Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

    {% include note.html content="Because the user's browser performs DNS resolution (for example, in a VPN-only scenario), it isn't necessary for an external DNS server to be able to resolve the cluster's FQDN." %}

 1. If prompted, the SSO administrator specifies an HTTP POST binding for the SP endpoint.
-Typically, the default binding is sufficient.
+Typically, the binding is specified by default.

 1. After creating the SAML integration, the SSO administrator provides the following information to the cluster administrator.

    * The certificate (public key) of the identity provider, in a `.pem` file.

-     This certificate lets you verify the authenticity of the messages from the IdP.
+     This certificate lets the cluster verify the authenticity of the messages from the IdP.

    * The IdP SSO URL&mdash;to which the Qumulo cluster can send authentication requests&mdash;in the following format: